(con't from Part XXVI)

 The music then undergoes a crescendo and comes to a complete stop on a big Bb Major chord; during the ensuing coda a short descending bass line leads to 2 big dominant 7th chords (the 1st of which has a flatted 5th) in 6 voices on the 4th scale degree.

 The box is then closed quickly; a rapid series of runs in D Dorian mode using the full Swell follows, leading with a gradual crescendo to a held high note in the right hand with the box wide open; this same high note is the flatted scale degree 7 which, together with the flatted 3rd in this running passage, defines this mode.

-Then, under a big registration with 32-foot stops drawn, the head of the subject is played slowly in the pedal against detached block chords in spread harmony for both hands; this leads to the final chords reiterated in 7 voices using an inverted pedal point in the right hand which brings this work to a close in free form with great finality.
+Then, under a big registration with 32-foot stops drawn, the head of the subject is played slowly in the pedal against detached block chords in spread harmony for both hands; this leads to the final chords reiterated in 8 voices in spread harmony for both hands which brings this work to a close in free form with great finality.

 Those who are familiar with the Fugue from Louis Vierne's First Symphony for organ will sense a similarity between the coda of this Postlude and the coda in Vierne's piece.